stefanougolini/gpt_method_pdf_parser/README.md

 process_pdf_folder(pdf_folder, output_file, assistant_id)
 ````

+Gemini script is the same, currently without the assistant_id parameter as it interrogates the base model.

 ## How It Works

 Uploads PDFs: The script scans the specified folder and uploads each PDF to OpenAI's API.